benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/why-choose-tdp.md

-There are many reasons why Tanzu Developer Portal is the ideal choice for your software development team.
+There are many reasons why VMware® Tanzu Developer Portal™ is the ideal choice for your software development team.
 Here are just three to keep in mind:

 ## **Reason \#1: Make Your Developers Happy!**